Translating Classical Buddhism to Modern English

 98. “The King asked him why, and the driver replied, ‘We happened upon an old man on the road, which made him unhappy.’

-99. “His father, the King, then thought silently to himself, ‘The fortune-tellers foretold that the prince would leave home, and now he isn’t happy.
+99. “His father, the King, then thought to himself, ‘The fortune-tellers foretold that the prince would leave home, and now he isn’t happy.
 Is there nothing I can do?
 I’ll devise a way to make him stay in the inner palace and entertain him with the five desires.
 He’ll be delighted, which will prevent him from leaving home!’
-He then decorated the palace’s guest quarters and selected some maidens to entertain the prince.”
+The King then decorated the palace’s guest quarters and selected maidens to entertain the prince.”

 100. The Buddha then spoke in verse: